meet the team

 Dr Christos Psarras (2015) Completed a PhD on molluscan palaeontology at the University of Athens, Greece.

-Dr Frankie Dunn (2015-2019) Currently an independent postdoctoral research fellow at the Oxford University Museum of Natural History
+Dr Frankie Dunn (2015-2019) Currently a Senior Researcher at the Oxford University Museum of Natural History.

 Masters students